 No, we review both first-person and bystander reports of such content.

 When determining the penalty for violating this policy, we consider a number of factors including, but not limited to, the severity of the violation and an individual’s previous record of rule violations.
+The following is a list of potential enforcement options for content that violates this policy:

 Learn more about our range of enforcement options.